DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-fulfilling-professional-responsibilities/summer-week-3-ect-self-study-activities.md

 You may want to make brief notes as you go through this process as this will help you when you share your reflections at your next mentor meeting.

-Interpret the term ‘research evidence’ broadly.
+Interpret the term 'research evidence' broadly.
 It does not have to be an original piece of research, but it should be clearly linked to research evidence: an article in a reputable journal for teachers would be suitable, for example.

 The purpose of this activity is to support you to engage critically with research and discuss evidence with colleagues.
 In particular, the activity will support you to access research evidence and appraise it using the principles outlined in the research and practice summary.